lerna/lerna/README.md

 }
 ```

-* `lerna`: the current version of Lerna being used.
 * `version`: the current version of the repository.
-* `commands.publish.ignore`: an array of globs that won't be included in `lerna updated/publish`.
+* `commands.publish.ignoreChanges`: an array of globs that won't be included in `lerna changed/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
 * `commands.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
 * `commands.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
 * `packages`: Array of globs to use as package locations.